 While the absorbable hernia mesh is less likely to result in injury, all patients who have had hernia mesh placed are at risk for serious complications, making it important that symptoms of failed mesh be monitored.
 These include:

 - Heat or soreness around the surgical site

 According to the FDA, bowel perforation and obstruction are the most common consequences of defective hernia mesh.
 The agency also lists hernia migration and contraction, internal bleeding, infection, and blockage of the small and large intestines as potential consequences of mesh hernia repair.
 If you have had hernia mesh placed and are experiencing symptoms of mesh failure, swift action is necessary to prevent potentially fatal consequences.
 If your hernia mesh has resulted in additional medical expenses, financial burdens, and personal pain and suffering, the St. Paul defective medical device attorneys at GoldenbergLaw are here to help you get the full compensation you deserve.

 With over 30 years of proven results, the product liability lawyers at our firm have the experience and dedication your case demands.
-We encourage you to call us at 612-436-5026 to schedule a free consultation and learn how we can help you get fair compensation for all of your damages.
+We encourage you to contact us to schedule a free consultation and learn how we can help you get fair compensation for all of your damages.